Irvington, New York: Colleges

-There are no colleges totally within Irvington, although part of the campus of Mercy College, founded in 1950, is located there, while the majority is just over the southern border in Dobbs Ferry, very close to Irvington's Ardsley-on-Hudson train station, which is sub-labelled "Mercy College".
+There are no colleges totally within Irvington, although part of the campus of Mercy University, founded in 1950, is located there, while the majority is just over the southern border in Dobbs Ferry, very close to Irvington's Ardsley-on-Hudson train station, which is sub-labelled "Mercy College".

 In 1890, schoolteacher Mary F. Bennett founded the Bennett School for Girls in the village.
 The school offered a six-year course of study: four years of high school and two of higher study.
 In 1907 it moved to Millbrook in Dutchess County, and dropped the high school grades, becoming a junior college; the school was renamed to Bennett College.
 In that same year, Marymount College was founded in Tarrytown, north of the village.
 It later became a campus of Fordham University, but closed in 2007.

 Columbia University maintains in Irvington its Nevis Laboratories – which specializes in the preparation, design, and construction of high-energy particle and nuclear experiments and equipment, which are transported to major laboratories worldwide, and also houses the Radiological Research Accelerator Facility which specializes in microbeam technology.
 The grounds also hold an agricultural research center and the offices of Columbia University Press.

 Culture

 In 2018 Brooke Lea Foster of The New York Times stated that Irvington was one of several "Rivertowns" in Westchester County, which she described as among the "least suburban of suburbs, each one celebrated by buyers there for its culture and hip factor, as much as the housing stock and sophisticated post-city life."
 Of those, Foster stated that Irvington was the "toniest".

 The Town Hall Theater, opened in 1902 and restored in 1979-80, is located in the village's "Town Hall".
 It was designed to be a replica of Ford's Theatre in Washington, and was widely thought to be one of the best "opera houses" in the Hudson Valley.
 It was used for public events such as school graduation ceremonies, police and fire balls, plays and other cultural events.
 Today, the Town Hall Theater presents a wide variety of events, including concerts, plays, musicals and film series.
 (For more, see below.)

 In 2021, a lifelong resident of Irvington, Kamran Saliani, founded the Irvington Shakespeare Company and signed into an Arts Partnership with the Irvington Theater.
-ISC seeks to decolonize and perform Shakespeare's plays in ways that everyone can understand, aiming to showcase local talent in Westchester, the greater Hudson Valley, and throughout New York State.
+In 2023, the organization evolved into Rivertowns Playhouse, establishing itself as the permanent secular resident theater company at the Irvington Presbyterian Church.